 The cigarette rolling papers you choose to use will directly impact your smoking experience.
 They determine whether or not you get a strong buzz about how many chemicals you inhale.

-But as long as you use sensible amounts of your rolling paper and don't smoke for long periods, you shouldn't be too concerned.
-The takeaway here is simple: if you buy rolling papers, it's worth checking their ingredients before use.
-Thankfully, numerous brands believe in a safe and healthy cannabis experience for everyone.
+But as long as you use reasonable amounts of your rolling paper and don't smoke for long periods, you shouldn't be too concerned.
+The takeaway here is simple: it's worth checking their ingredients before use if you buy rolling papers.
+Thankfully, numerous brands believe in a safe and healthy cannabis experience.